Crypto137/MHServerEmu/docs/Index.md

 Information about client <-> server communication.

+- [Packet Structure](./Networking/PacketStructure.md) - an overview of the packet structure.
-- [Overview](./Networking/Overview.md) - a somewhat outdated overview of how the game's networking.
+- [Authentication](./Networking/Authentication.md) - an overview of the authentication flow.

 ## Web